ray-project/ray/doc/source/tune.rst

 .. code-block:: bash

+    $ export CLUSTER=tune-default.yaml
-    ray submit tune-default.yaml mnist_pytorch.py --args="--ray-redis-address=localhost:6479"  --start
+    $ ray submit $CLUSTER mnist_pytorch.py --args="--ray-redis-address=localhost:6379" --start

-Take a look at the `Distributed Experiments <distributed.html>`_ documentation for more details, including setting up distributed experiments on local machines, using GCP, adding resilience to spot instance usage, and more.
+Take a look at the `Distributed Experiments <tune-distributed.html>`_ documentation for more details, including setting up distributed experiments on local machines, using GCP, adding resilience to spot instance usage, and more.

 Getting Started
 ---------------